-There are a lot of customizing options, including the ability to choose paper stocks, changing text, adding logos, etc. They have a minimum order requirement for the units, which are usually 25.
+There are many customizing options, including choosing paper stocks, changing text, adding logos, etc. They have a minimum order requirement for the units, usually 25.
 The higher you go, the lesser the price per unit will be.

-I recommend testing the waters first by ordering less and then move forward if you’re satisfied.
+I recommend testing the waters first by ordering less and then moving forward if you’re satisfied.

 I guess this one needs no introduction.
 We all are familiar with Shutterstock and its amazing offerings.
-However, not a lot of people know that this platform also has other digital assets apart from stock photos, and brochures are one of them.
+However, not many people know that this platform also has other digital assets apart from stock photos, and brochures are one of them.

-The majority of the brochures you find here will be in Vector format and you can download them if you have a membership.
-The only turnoff can be their subscription model which fetches you a handful of assets for a monthly price.
+Most of the brochures you find here will be in Vector format; you can download them if you have a membership.
+The only turnoff can be their subscription model, which fetches you a handful of assets for a monthly price.

-For example, their $49/month plan will give you 10 images per month to download, which is not a lot as compared to other stock media platforms.
+For example, their $49/month plan will give you ten images per month to download, which is not much compared to other stock media platforms.
 However, the good news is you can choose to pay annually and get the same plan at just $29/month.

-If in case you’re confused about what plan to choose, don’t hesitate to reach out to them via their live chat facility.
+If you’re confused about what plan to choose, don’t hesitate to reach out to them via their live chat facility.

 Behance is a fantastic place to find undiscovered artists who’re more than ready to work on your projects.
-You can search and view a portfolio of designers or straightaway post a job stating your requirements so that there’s no beating around the bush.
+You can search and view a portfolio of designers or post a job stating your requirements, so there’s no beating around the bush.

-Cutting straight to the chase, designers will be able to contact you if it fits their skills.
-Job postings have been made free on this website recently so it makes a lot of sense to utilize this platform right away.
+Cutting straight to the chase, designers can contact you if it fits their skills.
+Job postings have been made accessible on this website recently, so it makes sense to utilize this platform immediately.

 Once you post your job, Behance will begin by recommending to you some of their most suitable designers for the kind of requirements you have.
 It’s up to you either to accept that or wait for proposals to pour in.